maxruby/pluralsight-js-dev-env/README.md

 ### Bundling
 - RequireJS (first popular bundler, relies and spread AMD)
 - Browserify (takes code and npm packages, mass adoption, uses CommonJS pattern, plugin-based, packages modules at compile-time)
-- Webpack (handles more than JS, imports CSS, images, etc like JS, inline images and style per http request, hot-reloadable web server)
+- Webpack (handles more than JS, imports CSS, images, etc like JS, inline images and style per http request, hot-reloadable web server, also offers Treeshaking)
 - Rollup (Tree shaking, faster loading production code, moves into the same code, quite new, not established yet, great for library authors, not hot reloading)
 - JSPM (SystemJS, universal module loader, can load modules at runtime, has its own package manager, can install from npm, git, uses Rollup in builder - Treeshaking)

+### Sourcemaps
+- Debugging transpiled and bundled ES6 code
+- Map code back to the original code (see original ES6 code)
+- Part of our build
+- Downloaded only if you open developer tools

+### Linting
+Automate coding standards and syntax error/convention checking
+- Why use a Linter?
+   - Enforce Consistency (Curly brace position, confirmm/alert, trailing commas, Globals, eval)
+   - Avoid mistakes (extra parenthesis, overwriting a function, assignment in conditional, missing default case in switch, debugger /console.log)

+- Linter options:
+  - JSLint (opinionated)
+  - JSHint
+  - ESLint (use this now)
+  - TSLint (for Typescript support)